 Best One-Day Road and Helicopter Tour of the 12 Apostles from Melbourne

-This luxury tours stops at the best parts of the Great Ocean Road on its way to Lord Ard Gorge where it stops for 40 minutes.
+These luxury tours stop at the best parts of the Great Ocean Road on its way to Lord Ard Gorge where it stops for 40 minutes.
 There is then a 40 minute stop at the 12 Apostles.
-After you have spent time at the 12 Apostles, you board a private helicopter for a 75 minute flight that follows the coastline back to Melbourne, landing on the Yarra River in central Melbourne!
+After you have spent time at the 12 Apostles, you board a private helicopter for a 75-minute flight that follows the coastline back to Melbourne, landing on the Yarra River in central Melbourne!

 Travellers staying in Melbourne and wanting to see the 12 Apostles and the Great Ocean Road via private vehicle and from the air.

-Travellers wanting to see the best of the Great Ocean Road on a quality and well reviewed luxury tour.
+Travellers wanting to see the best of the Great Ocean Road on quality and well-reviewed luxury tour.

 - Luxurious Mercedes Benz or Audi touring vehicles (Wi-Fi and power recharge enabled)

 - Private 75-minute helicopter flight (Twelve Apostles – Melbourne)

 - Gourmet lunch with beverages (Alcoholic & Non-Alcoholic beverages)

 - Professional local driver-guide Transfer (Melbourne helipad to Hotel)